IftiM/Collatz_conjecture/README.md

 lets say 15 consecutive numbers, there are some instances that the maximum number that it reached during the plotting graphs, are same some multiple values.

+For example for numbers 108, 109 & 110: they all had exactly the same maximum value.